LOADING ...

 The of the Century

-The are the islands along Florida Bay
+The keys are the islands Florida Bay

-There a paradise found for all.
+There a found for most all.

-few still alive may recall.
+Only few alive may recall.

 And how could stand in its way

-came ashore one labor day
+That came one labor day

-It was nothing we'd ever seen
+It was nothing liked we'd seen

 And a small of land in between.